jcarterlab/East-Asian-Authoritarianism/Rebel-Without-a-Cause.md

 ### **2) Search Term:**

-There is significantly lower net sentiment among Sinosphere users for each anti-authority term.
+There is also significantly lower net sentiment among Sinosphere users for each anti-authority term.

 ![](Rebel-Without-a-Cause_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->